 Whether it’s loading an ad in a way that increases the chances of accidentally clicking it, or having a news page in which the text moves down when the story’s photo loads—an unexpected movement of content can be very frustrating.

-CLS helps you address that problem by measuring how often it’s occurring for your users.
+Cumulative Layout Shift helps you address that problem by measuring how often it’s occurring for your users.
 It introduces an entirely new category of user experience—predictability.

 Here are some of the common layout instability issues and their solutions: